webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-integer"></a>
 #### integer

-The field under validation must be an integer.
+The field must be an integer.

-You can use the `strict` parameter to require the field type to be integer; string representations of integers will be considered invalid:
+Use the `strict` parameter to require the field type to be integer; string integers will be invalid:

 ```php
 Validator::make($data, [